rossshannon/pinboard-bridge/README.md

 }
 ```

 `preview` is omitted (or `null`) when no metadata is found.
 If the metadata fetch fails entirely (timeout, unsupported MIME type, invalid URL, etc.), the endpoint still returns the Pinboard suggestions but adds a `previewError` string and sets `previewStatus` to `error`.
 When data is returned straight from a fresh fetch, `previewStatus` is `fresh` (future updates may re-use this flag to signal cached responses).
+Whenever the site exposes a Twitter creator/site tag, the payload also includes `siteHandleUrl` so UIs can link to the social profile directly.

 **Limits & logging**